 Some individuals might believe that compassion in debt collection is extraneous.
 That it’s unimportant in our cut-throat world, where only the most cold-hearted grasp on credit control is an option.
-In reality, we must recognize that empathy is an essential organizational skill critical to any debt collection procedure, especially during these unstable times.
-Compassion is at the core of debt collection efforts that comprehend, anticipate, and assist in meaningful, concrete returns.
+Empathy is an essential organizational skill critical to any debt collection procedure, especially during these unstable times.
+Compassion is at the core of debt collection efforts comprehending, anticipating, and assisting in meaningful, concrete returns.
 And compassionate company practices should be at the forefront of any operation that makes every effort ethical and reasonable.

 What is Empathy in Debt Collection?